bulidweek-my-top-9/Backend/README.md

 Token: required
 method: delete
 endpoint: /api/music/:user_id/:item_id, id of user and item being deleted
 if successful, returns the value 1 and removes item. returns 0 if item is not found

-## Movies

-movies endpoints are the same as music but with /movies instead of /music in the url

 ## Musicians View All
 Token: NOT required